 The long-term impact of Hurricane Ike on Galveston was profound and multifaceted.
 The storm caused widespread physical damage, economic disruption, and social upheaval.
 The recovery process has been long and challenging, with many residents still struggling to rebuild their lives years after the storm.

 The social impact of Hurricane Ike was perhaps the most profound.
 The storm displaced thousands of residents, disrupted communities, and caused emotional distress.
-Many residents lost their homes, their jobs, and their sense of security.
+And many residents lost their homes, their jobs, and their sense of security.
 The recovery process has been particularly challenging for low-income residents, who often lack the resources to rebuild their lives.

 Galveston After Hurricane Ike: Resilience and Rebuilding